 Whether indoors or outdoors, fine particles brought about by wildfire smoke can cause adverse reactions if they get in your eyes or respiratory system.
-It could even cause serious health problems to people with existing chronic lung or heart disease.
+It could even cause serious health problems for people with existing chronic lung or heart disease.

 Wildfire smoke inhalation is a danger to your health because wildfire smoke isn't just from the fire itself.
-It is composed of many different particles that mainly comes from burnt structures.
+It is composed of many different particles that mainly come from burnt structures.
 There's also vegetation, gases, and other materials within wildfire smoke.
 It's polluted enough to make anyone ill.